ledstrain/wiki.ledstrain.org/content/_index.md

 #### What is LEDStrain?

 The [Forum](https://ledstrain.org/), [Wiki](#) and [Chat](https://ledstrain.zulipchat.com/) are all here to help with the impact electrical devices have on our health.
-All are free to use and is community based!
+All are free to use and are community based!

 #### Existing Content